synergy-design-system/synergy-design-system/CONTRIBUTING.md

 When writing components, use our defined list of design tokens for spacing, fonts or colors.
 As a rule of thumb, there should be no need to have a static color anywhere in your css code.

-Components must be optimized for accessability.
-Please use tools like AXE or Dev-Tools and have a look at the [Web Content Accessability Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) for further information.
+Components must be optimized for accessibility.
+Please use tools like AXE or Dev-Tools and have a look at the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) for further information.